bart4223/NGEngineControl/README.md

 ### NGEngineControl

-The NGEngineControl class can controls 3 engines in cooperation with eNGine Shield.
+The NGEngineControl class can controls 4 engines in cooperation with eNGine Shield.

 #### Constructors

 * NGEngineControl(int engine)

-The parameter engine indicates the respective engine, possible values are ENGINE_0, ENGINE_1 and ENGINE_2.
+The parameter engine indicates the respective engine, possible values are ENGINE_0, ENGINE_1, ENGINE_2 and ENGINE_3.
 The default serialRate is DEFAULTSERIALRATE.

 * NGEngineControl(int engine, int serialRate)

-The parameter engine indicates the respective engine, possible values are ENGINE_0, ENGINE_1 and ENGINE_2.
+The parameter engine indicates the respective engine, possible values are ENGINE_0, ENGINE_1, ENGINE_2 and ENGINE_3.
+ENGINE_3 controlled only speed 0(stop) or 255(fullspeed).

 #### Methods